MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

 {% endhighlight %}

                 <p>The typical value for the mfp.admin.endpoint property is <b>*://*:*/the-adminContextRoot</b>.<br/>
-                For more information about the JNDI properties, see <a href="">JNDI properties for MobileFirst Operations Console</a>.</p>
+                For more information about the JNDI properties, see <a href="../server-configuration/#jndi-properties-for-mobilefirst-operations-console">JNDI properties for MobileFirst Operations Console</a>.</p>

                 <h3>Security roles</h3>
                 <p>Declare the following roles in the <b>application-bnd</b> element of the application:</p>